Instructors - Frequently Asked Questions

 Will you do a workshop for my class?

 We would be happy to co-teach a session in your class, but we ask that you be present and that we plan it together with relevant samples and your references to other parts of the course.
 We've had good success delivering tailored workshops for both graduate and undergraduate students in collaboration with course instructors.
-Topics have included writing papers in APA format, writing literature reviews, peer review workshops, creating an outline, and developing thesis statements.
+Topics have included writing papers in APA or MLA format, writing literature reviews, peer review workshops, creating an outline, and developing thesis statements.
 Please contact the Director with requests.

 My student met with a tutor in the Writing Center, so why does the paper still have grammatical errors?

 Tutors are trained to encourage students to work through higher order concerns first - thinking through the purpose of the paper, helping a student develop to ideas and to organize their thoughts.
-Logically, unless it interferes with basic comprehension, it doesn't make much sense for students to focus on sentence-level errors right away, especially at the stage where entire sentences might be changed or removed.
+Logically, unless poor grammar interferes with basic comprehension, it doesn't make much sense for students to focus on sentence-level errors right away, especially at the stage where entire sentences might be changed or removed.

 When a tutoring session does turn to grammar, we tend to start with any issues that confuse meaning.
 We also tend to prioritize subject and verb agreement over prepositions and articles.
 The tutor will look for patterns in the paper, explain relevant rules, and help students find and correct their own mistakes.
 Depending on paper length, the number of appointments, other issues discussed, and the type and number of grammar mistakes, it is quite possible for a student to visit us and still not have an error-free paper.